Leaving happy Dunedin behind, I drove off down the coastal road, heading west along the south coast of the South Island, with not a cloud in the sky.

-My first stop was a little walk to Purakaunui Falls, a gushing torrent of water, surrounded by forest that reminded me of the rainforest around Strahan in western Tasmania.
+My first stop was a little walk to Purakaunui Falls, a gushing torrent of water surrounded by forest that reminded me of the rainforest around Strahan in western Tasmania.
 As it was getting late, though, I drove straight to Papatowai, home to a beautiful little campsite and the prettiest little bay.
-That night I realised that I was well and truly back on the road again, with practically no work to do until Nelson, just before I was planning to leave the South Island.
+That night it hit me that I was well and truly back on the road again, with very little work left and lots of time to explore the South Island; apart from a handful of write-ups in Christchurch, I had no work scheduled until Nelson, just before I'm planning to return to the North Island.

-On Sunday I followed the coast road for a bit more, in search of a number of little walks and lookouts on the way.
-This is one of the most pleasant aspects of driving through this sort of scenery: the large number of nature walks and tracks that only take a few minutes to walk, but that take you through scenery that you would think you'd have to travel to the end of the earth to see.
+The next day I followed the coast road for a bit more, in search of a number of little walks and lookouts on the way.
+This is one of the most pleasant aspects of driving through this sort of scenery; I love the large number of nature walks and tracks that only take a few minutes to walk, but that take you through scenery that you'd think you'd have to travel to the ends of the earth to see.
 The Tautuku Bay area was my first stop, with some beautiful views from Florence Hill over sweeping forest, reaching right up to the golden sands of a huge beach.
 This is native bush country, and slowly but surely the bush is advancing into the sea as more sand gets washed up onto the beaches.

 Porpoise and Curio Bay

 On Monday I headed off from Curio Bay, only to find that my clutch wasn't working.
-For some reason it gave absolutely no resistance when I pressed my foot on it, and only bit in at the very fullest extension: by some quirk of fate, all my clutch fluid had run out overnight.
+For some reason it gave absolutely no resistance when I pressed my foot on it, and only bit in at the very fullest extension; by some quirk of fate, all my clutch fluid had run out overnight.
 Still, I wasn't going to sit around all day doing nothing and praying for a psychic mechanic to stop by, so I crunched my gears all the way to Slope Point, down some of the most confusing dirt roads I've ever encountered.
 At least, I think I found Slope Point, the southernmost point of the South Island, but I could have been anywhere, to be honest.
-Never mind: I would definitely have seen Slope Point at some stage, even if I didn't know it at the time, and it wasn't long before I managed to find a garage and some brake fluid, and all was solved.
+Never mind: I would definitely have seen Slope Point at some stage during my meanderings, even if I didn't know exactly which point it was, and it wasn't long before I managed to find a garage and some brake fluid, and all was solved.
 It demonstrated something, anyway: a year ago I wouldn't have even known that a clutch needed brake fluid, but after a year driving round strange countries, you soon pick up what goes on under the bonnet.